 Dyne Technology’s exclusive Atmospheric Plasma offering is not only the most efficient, economic and intelligent offering yet, but it is also over 50% smaller than traditional Atmospheric Plasma systems saving all important floor space.

 Although small in size, Dyne Technology’s Atmospheric Plasma is equipped with the latest technology which is guaranteed to keep up with the demands of the plastic card industry.
 Boasting plug and play features with fast ramp up times, the unit is easily integrated into new and existing production facilities.
-High technology boost mode gives you the flexibility to boost power output by 50%, perfect for the high speed production required for plastic card printing.
+High technology gives you the flexibility to boost output, perfect for the high speed production required for plastic card printing.

 Give the Dyne Technology engineers a call on +44(0) 1543 411 460 or send us an email and we’ll be happy to have a chat to better understand your problem.